pudu-py/pudu/CONTRIBUTING.rst

         $ coverage run -m unittest test_pudu.py
         $ coverage xml

+Independently of what you do, all tests must pass.
+I you add functionality, like `functions` or `classes`, the they must include a test.

 7. Commit your changes and push your branch to GitHub::

         $ git add .